Tangent categories of algebras over operads: Tangent categories and tangent bundles

 \subsection{Tangent bundles of functor categories}

-Let $\M$ be a combinatorial left proper model category tensored over a symmetric monoidal tractable model category $\bS$, and let $\I$ be a small $\bS$-enriched category.
-One may then consider the \textbf{enriched functor category} $\Fun^{\bS}(\I,\M)$ equipped with the associated projective model structure.
+Let $\M$ be a left proper combinatorial model category tensored over a symmetric monoidal tractable model category $\bS$, and let $\I$ be a small $\bS$-enriched category whose mapping objects are cofibrant.
+In this case, the \textbf{enriched functor category} $\Fun^{\bS}(\I,\M)$ carries the associated projective model structure.
 Our goal in this section is to describe the tangent categories and tangent bundle of $\Fun^{\bS}(\I,\M)$.
 This will be useful in describing the stabilization of module categories in \S\ref{s:tangent}.